qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 In [@sec:bg-api-analysis] we evaluated a number of existing APIs; based on that information we decided to adopt a REST architectural style in designing our API.

-We chose to build a progressive web application as it allows us to "deliver native-like capabilities, reliability, and installability while reaching _anyone, anywhere, on any device_ with a single codebase" [@WhatMakesGood].
+We chose to build a single page application as SPAs are typically easy to transform into _progressive web applications_, which "deliver native-like capabilities, reliability, and installability while reaching _anyone, anywhere, on any device_ with a single codebase" [@WhatMakesGood].

-According to Ryan Donovan's _Top 10 Frameworks_ [-@Top10Frameworks], React, Angular and Vue are the top frontend frameworks.
-We excluded the other frameworks from the list as they are not relevant to frontend frameworks or progressive web applications.
+Of Ryan Donovan's _Top 10 Frameworks_ [-@Top10Frameworks], React, Angular and Vue were the top frontend frameworks that support single page applications.

-We did not have any experience with Vue, but had worked with Angular and React before, so we did not consider Vue.
+We did not have any experience with Vue, but had worked with Angular and React before, so we did not consider Vue for this project.
 Despite React being more popular than Angular [@AngularVsReact] we chose Angular as it is "a full-fledged framework for software development, which usually does not require additional libraries" [@AngularVsReact].
 This allows us to develop rapidly and lets us focus on building the application, compared to React which "is unopinionated and leaves developers to make choices about the best way to develop" [@ReactVsAngular].

 We were particularly drawn to Angular's in-built `ng` command line interface, which:

-- gives us a standard project structure to use from the start - decrease developer overhead and making it easy for new contributors to join the project.
+- gives us a standard project structure to use from the start which decreases developer overhead and makes it easy for new contributors to join the project.
 - can generate new modules, components, services and directives quickly (these concepts are discussed in [@sec:angular-concepts]).
 - automatically generates foundational tests, which encourages test-driven development.